Open-Cap-Table-Coalition/Open-Cap-Format-OCF/README.md

 8. [Vesting Schedules File(s)](/schema/files/VestingSchedulesFile.schema.json) - One or more files storing vesting schedules used by the issuer.

-**At the moment, we recommend combining all of these files into a single compressed file with a \*.ocf.zip extension:**
+**We recommend combining all of these files into a single compressed file with a \*.ocf.zip extension:**

 ![](docs/images/OCF%20Container.png)

 We are working on sample tooling to interact with compressed \*.ocf.zip files.
+When handling a \*.ocf.zip file, this tooling will obey the "unknown file" rule above and leave any other files in the zip untouched.

 **You can also break out the various OCF Types and OCF Objects and make those available separately via API or other, suitable mechanism.
 The key part of OCF is the data structure, not the container itself, though, to ensure complete cap table integrity, a full cap table export is recommended.**